 How much do they cost?
-While some models retail for a little over $50, the average starting price is more like $100.
+While some home air quality testers retail for a little over $50, the average starting price is more like $100.
 The top end price is north of $300, and many sell at the middle ground of around $200.
 It’s not a cheap device, but it’s not too bad for a one-time investment in home wellness.

-How does it work?
+How does a home air quality tester work?
 Many models have a display panel that will show you values and readings in real time right on the device itself.
 Others opt to show overall IAQ with an indicator light and share specific readings with your phone via a dedicated app.
 Most are smart home enabled as well and can pair with devices like thermostats to help manage your indoor air and energy usage.

 There are a ton of examples of good IAQ monitors you can purchase for your home.
 Here are just a couple.